 Plus, you'll get a very smooth streaming experience since the provider offers high-speed servers (and lots of them - well over 3,000) and unlimited bandwidth.
 ExpressVPN also provides split tunneling so that you can fine-tune your VPN speeds.
 So streaming Netflix in 'Ultra HD' is definitely a possibility.

 And if you ever have issues, you can expect them to be resolved in no time since ExpressVPN offers 24/7 support through live chat.
 Finally, you can count on a very generous 30-days money-back guarantee (it's a no-questions-asked deal).
 However, we are sure you are going to be more than happy with this service.

-CyberGhost VPN is an excellent alternative if you’re not happy with ExpressVPN.
-Like them, they offer user-friendly native apps for most platforms, unlimited bandwidth, and very smooth speeds.
+CyberGhost VPN is an excellent alternative if you're not happy with ExpressVPN.
+They offer user-friendly native apps for most platforms, unlimited bandwidth, and very smooth speeds.

-Their server network is much larger, though – numbering over 6,000 servers.
-Even better – CyberGhost VPN has dedicated streaming servers that are optimized for Netflix US.
+Their server network is much larger, though - counting over 6,000 servers.
+Even better, CyberGhost VPN has dedicated streaming servers that are optimized for Netflix US.
 You might be less likely to deal with the Netflix proxy error by using them (they probably refresh their IPs more often).

 As for support, the provider doesn't disappoint.
 Their reps are quick to answer, very helpful, and you can contact them over live chat.
 Moreover, the service comes with a 45-day money-back guarantee (14-day if you get a monthly subscription) and a free one-day trial.

 4. Ivacy VPN - Most Cost-Efficient VPN Service

 Ivacy is a pretty decent option for the regular Internet user who just wants to unblock a few titles on Netflix US.
 It offers decent speeds, unlimited bandwidth, a decently-sized server network (1,000+), and the ability to use streaming-optimized servers for Netflix US.